rightjs/rightjs-docs/docs/en/ui/dialog.md

     .onOk(process_the_input)
     .show();

-You can use anything you like, textareas, selectboxes and so one.
+You can use anything you like, textareas, selectboxes and so on.

 ## Options List, :options